maximlian/Titanic-Survival-Exploration/README.md

 ## Project Motivation <a name="motivation"></a>

 For this Project I was interested in using Shapley values to interprete the results of a Gradient Boosting Classifier.
-Real data from passengers aboard the Titanic will be analyzed with the purpose to find answers to the following questions:
+Real data from passengers aboard the Titanic will be analyzed with the purpose of finding answers to the following questions:
 - Which individual characteristics are most associated with surviving/not surviving?
 - How do these explanatory features relate to surviving/not surviving?
 - Are there any interactions between the explanatory features, and if so, what do they look like?